ashlineldridge/metron/README.md

             A value of "forever" may be specified for fixed rate segments to indicate that the test should run forever or until CTRL-C is pressed.
 When specifying multiple test segments, "forever" can only be specified for the last segment.
+E.g.
-E.g., --rate=100,200 --duration=5m,forever will will create an infinite test plan containing two segments: the first segment will rate 100 RPS for 5 minutes and then the second segment will rate 200 RPS until it is interrupted.
+            --rate=100,200 --duration=5m,forever will will create an infinite test plan containing two segments: the first segment will rate 100 RPS for 5 minutes and then the second segment will rate 200 RPS until it is interrupted.
 Variable rate